A group of people standing around a bicycle.

 • Faith communities including Christ the King Lutheran Church, Congregation Emanu El, Christ the Servant Lutheran Church and Salem Lutheran Church,

-• Foundations including the Baxter Trust and the Scott Wizig Family Foundation and the Arnold Foundation.
+• Foundations including the Baxter Trust, the Scott Wizig Family Fund at the Greater Houston Community Foundation and the Arnold Foundation.

 • BikeHouston has been a close partner for many years, raising awareness of our program throughout the city.

-• Houston’s bike shops—including Trek Bikes, REI and student-run Rice Bikes—have been sources of bikes, parts and safety equipment that help make bikes more reliable and safer to ride.
+• Bike shops—including Gear Monkey Bike Repair in Pearland, Cool Cat Cycles in Katy and Trek Bikes, REI and student-run Rice Bikes in Houston–have been sources of bikes as well as parts and safety equipment that help make bikes more reliable and safer to ride.

 Volunteers drive the Freewheels mission